GoogleChrome/chrome-app-codelab/lab2_basic/README.md

 * The manifest that descibes meta-information about your applicaiton: name, description, version number and how to launch your app
 * The background script which sets up how your application responds to system events such as the user installing your app, the user launching your app and the system suspending your app
-* The view (which is optional, but you normally need to show the user something).
+* The view (which is optional, but you normally need to show the user something)

 Lets look at each of these components at their simplest level.